Frequently Asked Questions

 Please be aware that release types can be VERY complicated.
 Briefly, release types are determined by the sentence and when the sentence occurred.

 Click here for the official Arizona Department of Corrections, Rehabilitation & Reentry release-type form.
 Any other questions about release types can be directed to the Office of Victim Services.
-ADC provides notification regarding release * upon request.
+ADCRR provides notification regarding release * upon request.
 This, again can be done through the Office of Victim Services.

 Hearings may occur after a defendant has been sentenced.
 Please note that the below information is not applicable to all cases.
 You will be notified of the following proceedings after you have submitted a Post-Conviction Notification Form.